GASCompanion/GASCompanion-Documentation/src/asc-on-player-state/index.md

 - **Controller**: `ModularPlayerController`
 - **PlayerState**: `ModularPlayerState` (bp child of it)

 `ModularPlayerStateCharacter` does not have ASC and forwards to the player state.
-If you need to edit values of the ASC (for instance granting abilities), you'll need to make a BP child of the player state. `MGCAbilitySystemComponent` will be available there.
+If you need to edit values of the ASC (for instance granting abilities), you'll need to make a BP child of the player state. `GSCAbilitySystemComponent` will be available there.

 If you need to interact with ASC from your Character: